First steps for incoming students

-Orientation Week will take place 31 August to 4 September 2020 and is mandatory for all incoming first-year MPP, MIA and MDS students.
+Welcome Week will take place from Monday 28 to Wednesday 30 August and is mandatory for all incoming first-year MPP, MIA and MDS students.
 This week is intended to ensure that every incoming student receives all of the administrative, academic and bureaucratic information needed to begin their studies at the Hertie School and settle into Berlin successfully.
 Students will also have the opportunity to participate in many planned social activities in order to get to know each other and the rest of the school community.